-The primary unobservable input of the Modified Black Scholes Option Pricing Model utilized to determine the fair value of the Private Placement Warrants is the expected volatility of the common stock.
+The primary unobservable input of the Monte Carlo Simulation utilized to determine the fair value of the Private Placement Warrants is the expected volatility of the common stock.
 The expected volatility as of January 19, 2021 was derived from observable public warrant pricing on comparable 'blank-check' companies without an identified target.
 A Monte Carlo simulation methodology was used in estimating the fair value of the Public Warrants as of January 19, 2021, using the same expected volatility as was used in measuring the fair value of the Private Placement Warrants.
+Significant increases (decreases) in the expected volatility in isolation would result in a significantly higher (lower) fair value measurement.
+The risk-free interest rate is based on the U.S. Treasury yield curve in effect on the date of valuation equal to the remaining expected life of the Warrants.
+The dividend yield percentage is zero because the Company does not currently pay dividends, nor does it intend to do so during the expected term of the Warrants.